 1) The molecular basis of human lipodystrophies

 Understanding the molecular basis of rare human inherited diseases has, over many decades, provided key insights into both the pathophysiology of disease and more fundamental understanding of cell biology and human physiology.
 We have access to a unique population of patients with extreme insulin resistance/lipodystrophy.
 Mutations detected in candidate gene studies are explored further for their role in human disease by linkage studies in pedigrees, functional studies of the properties of the mutant variant and detailed in vivo studies in humans.
-More recently, we have, in collaboration with colleagues based at the Wellcome Trust Sanger Institute, switched from a candidate based approach to the use of next generation whole exome sequencing in efforts to identify novel genetic causes of severe insulin resistance.
+More recently, we have switched from a candidate based approach to the use of next generation whole exome/genome sequencing in efforts to identify novel genetic causes of severe insulin resistance.

 2) Lipid droplets (LDs)